 - coarse sea salt, or other coarse salt

 - In a small heavy-bottom saucepan, add 3/4 cup unsalted butter.
 Turn the heat to medium.
 Let the butter melt, stirring the pan occasionally.
 After a few minutes the butter will start to foam.
 Keep stirring every now and then.
 When the foam starts to subside, watch carefully to see the milk solids start to brown.
 The butter will stop smelling like plain butter and will smell nutty.
 Once browned, pour the butter immediately into a large bowl or stand mixer.
-Go here if you have never browned butter.

 - Meanwhile, add the 1/4 cup Crisco to a mixing bowl or stand mixer.
 Add the brown sugar and granulated sugar.
 Beat well, scraping the sides and bottom.